 Daniel Kelly is a working-class boy set to become an Olympic swimmer.
 He trains like crazy while his family makes enormous financial and emotional sacrifices to help him achieve his dream (cue Rocky music).
 Until it all falls apart …

-It was one of the most thought-provoking, insightful books I read that year.
-In Western society, we idolize sports and movie stars and anything less than the best can feel like disaster.
+It was one of the most thought-provoking books I read that year.
+In Western society, we idolize sports and movie stars and anything less than the best feels like disaster.
 We need to talk more about failure—how it feels and how to deal with it.

 That night, Christos said, “How will I know when I’ve made it as an author?”
 I wanted to say, “Mate, you’re a guest author at Writers Victoria—you’ve got this,” but it’s comforting to know that even best-selling authors suffer self-doubt.
 We each define our own version of success.

 I’ve already self-published two children’s picture books and two anthologies, so when I finally got serious about writing a novel (about six years ago), I set my sights on the A-team.
 I now have two novels in the final stages of editing.
-I’ve pitched Following Betsy Sharpe to agents (I’ll explain this process in another blog), but I’m yet to land one.
+I’ve pitched Following Betsy Sharpe, but I’m yet to land an agent.
 In the end, I’ll probably self-publish, but I’m still holding out.
 If I give up too soon, it will feel like failure.
 There’s nothing wrong with self-publishing, but it isn’t my Big Dream.

 People have said, “You’re just writing for fun.
 It doesn’t really matter whether you get published, does it?”
 Yes, it does.
 Writing is my job.
 I write every day and often on the weekends.
 Like Daniel Kelly in Barracuda, I’ve been training for my Olympics for years.